 The American Society of Civil Engineers represents more than 150,000 members of the civil engineering profession in 177 countries.
 Founded in 1852, ASCE is the nation’s oldest engineering society.

 ASCE stands at the forefront of a profession that plans, designs, constructs, and operates society’s economic and social engine – the built environment – while protecting and restoring the natural environment.

-The Society advances civil engineering technical specialties through 8 dynamic Institutes, and leads with its many professional- and public-focused programs.
+The Society advances civil engineering technical specialties through nine dynamic Institutes and leads with its many professional- and public-focused programs.

-Provide essential value to our members and partners, advance civil engineering, and serve the public good.
+Deliver value to our members, advance civil engineering, and protect the public health, safety, and welfare.

 The ASCE Strategic Plan details each goal and includes strategies.